rs-4/curved-scrollbar-expo/README.md

 ---

-Built with ❤️ using React Native Reanimated, SVG, and modern animation techniques #   c u r v e d - s c r o l l b a r - e x p o  
+Built with ❤️ using React Native Reanimated, SVG, and modern animation techniques
- 